kovidgoyal/calibre/manual/faq.rst

       no longer allows third party software to connect to their devices using a USB cable.
 Instead use a wireless connection, via the calibre Content server.
+    * If you are connecting a Kindle Fire HD or other android device, read the note under ":ref:'How do I use calibre with my Android phone/tablet or Kindle Fire HD?'
     * On macOS if you get permission errors when connecting a device to calibre, you can fix that by looking under :guilabel:`System Preferences > Security and Privacy > Privacy > Files and Folders`.